 The sponsoring educational institution must be a post-secondary academic institution in good standing by an institutional accrediting organization that is recognized by the U.S. Department of Education (USDE).
-The institution is authorized to award an undergraduate degree at the baccalaureate level.
+The institution is authorized to award an undergraduate degree at the associate level.

 - 1. What is the name of the official degree awarded upon completion of the Health Science program?
-For example, Bachelor of Health Science, Bachelor of Arts, Bachelor of Science in Health Science, Bachelor of Health Care Services, and Bachelor of Science in Health Professions. - 2.
+For example, Associate of Science, Associate of Arts, Associate of Health Science, Applied Associate of Health Science, etc. - 2.
 Are there any adverse Substantive Changes affecting the Institutional Accreditation status of the applicant campus and program?